pjay79/pjay79/README.md

 Payright is a publicly listed Australian financial payment plan provider.
 Senior Full Stack Developer working on new consumer technology platforms using TypeScript, React, React Native, Node, and AWS.
 Also using Redux Toolkit and Styled Components throughout.

 Built new payment platform React web app, involved in setup of CloudFront distributions, Route 53 DNS records, and CI/CD on Circle CI.
-Contributed to the serverless Node/Express API built behind API Gateway,AWSLambda,andDynamoDb.
+Contributed to the serverless Node/Express API built behind API Gateway, AWS Lambda,and DynamoDb.
 Also developed dynamic Payright payment button widget for Shopify e-commerce merchants using Preact with an associated serverless Node/Express API for creating Payright checkouts and Shopify orders.

 Completed build of the Payright Developer Portal, a React + Next.js web app deployed on Vercel.
 This included passwordless authentication using Firebase, and handling of API tokens across multiple geographic regions.
 Contributed to the customer app built with React Native and Expo.